 RFID (Radio Frequency Identification) blocking refers to products that protect your cards that have RFID tags.
-Modern day credit cards, also known as "smart cards", have a RFID chip inside of them to make transactions faster.
+Modern-day credit cards, also known as "smart cards," have an RFID chip inside of them to make transactions faster.
 Who likes waiting in line anyways?

 All RFID blocking wallets range in terms of their protection.
-What determines the RFID protection level is based upon what the wallet is made of.
-Steel and aluminum materials will have the highest form of protection.
-Hence, why we designed our Armored Summit (pictured below), our most protective RFID blocking wallet.
-At 95% protection rate, this ultra thin steel wallet can protect up to eight of your personal cards at once.
+What determines the RFID protection level is the materials used on the wallet.
+Steel and aluminum materials will have the highest form of protection against data theft—for example, our Armored Summit Wallet offers a 95% protection rate against data fraud.
+Our ultra-thin steel wallet can protect up to eight cards at once.

 No one likes being stolen from.
-Just as you would lock you door after leaving home to prevent anyone entering while you're away, your RFID cards are begging for the same attention.
-If you have RFID tags in your life in need of protection you'll want to know where to buy a RFID wallet.
-When purchasing a RFID wallet make sure it provides the level of security you are searching for.
-Each company advertising RFID wallets should back that statement with a RFID Protection Test Results.
+Just as you would lock your door after leaving home to prevent anyone from entering while you're away, your RFID cards are begging for the same attention.
+If you have RFID tags in your life in need of protection you'll want to know where to buy an RFID wallet.
+When purchasing an RFID wallet make sure it provides the level of security you are searching for.
+Each company advertising RFID wallets should back that statement with RFID Protection Test Results.
 If the wallet you are looking to buy is "RFID Blocking" but there is no evidence to back up that claim be wary.Summary: